Please email your comments & questions to geovisual at comcast.net. Thank you.

 1980 - Elightenment Stupa, "Northwest Tibetan Temple of America, Odiyan Buddhist Retreat Center, Cazadero (California).
 Odiyan is "a Tibetan Buddhist monastery built by and for American Buddhists from the Nyingma Center, dedicated to saving Tibetan Buddhism..
 The structures of Odiyan are being built as the first large-scale 3-dimensional mandala...
 The Odiyan Stupa radiates positive energy that fosters harmony in nature, peace on earth, and happiness for all beings."

 1984 - Livermore Peace Monument, South Livermore Avenue, Livermore, California (USA), home of Lawrence Livermore National Laboratory (LLNL).
 Created by local sculptor Don Homan, an employee of LLNL.
 At site of former main library.
-Originally made of plywood but later bronzed and rededicaed by Secretary of Energy Bill Richardson.
-A smaller replica has been given to sister city Yotsukaido (Japan).
+Originally made of plywood at Homan's own expense.
+But later remade from sheets of welded bronze (at a cost to the city of $100,000) & rededicaed by Secretary of Energy Bill Richardson in the presence of a delegation from Russia.
 Click here to see brochure in Japanese.
 Entry #74 in the "Peace Movement Directory" by James Richard Bennett (2001).

 April 10, 1986 - Tree of Peace, Shasta Hall, California State University, Sacramento, California (USA).
 Original plaque (shown in image) given on Indigenous People's Day (Oct.
 12, 2009) to Ensuring Native Indian Traditions club (ENIT) by E. Nathan Jones, CSU Theatre & Dance Department.
 Its inscription: "TREE OF PEACE.
 Dedicated by Chief Jake Swamp of the Mohawk Nation, April 10, 1986.
 'When I look at this tree, May I be reminded that I laid down my weapons forever.'"
 Information courtesy of Trevor Super.